Sam Shade: Samford

 Shade was the Special teams and defensive passing game coordinator at Samford, where he helped mentor current NFL defensive backs Corey White, Jaquiski Tartt, and James Bradberry.

 Georgia State

 On December 15, 2016, Shade was added to the staff at Georgia State as the cornerbacks coach.

 Cleveland Browns

 On February 7, 2018, it was announced that Shade had joined the Cleveland Browns' as an assistant special teams coach.

 Pinson Valley High School

 In February 2020, Pinson Valley High School named Shade as the replacement for Patrick Nix.

 In his first year as head coach, he helped bring the team back to a successful 12–2 season, including the state championship.

-Miles College
+Miles

-On January 26, 2022 Miles College introduced Shade as head football coach.
+On January 26, 2022, Miles College introduced Shade as the head football coach.

+Alabama A&M

+On December 29, 2024, Alabama A&M University hired Shade as the school's 22nd head coach in program history.